ISI-apex/hpsc-bsp/README.md

 This repository includes:

 1. `build-hpsc-bsp.sh` - top-level build script.
-1. `build-hpsc-yocto.sh` - uses the Yocto framework to build the bulk of the Chiplet artifacts, particularly those for Linux on the HPPS.
+1. `build-hpsc-yocto.sh` - builds Yocto Linux SDK for the HPPS Cortex-A53 clusters, including the reference root filesystem.
+1. `build-hpsc-rtems.sh` - builds the RTEMS SDK, BSP, and reference software for the RTPS Cortex-R52s.
 1. `build-hpsc-other.sh` - builds additional artifacts.
-Uses the ARM bare metal toolchain to build the TRCH and R52 firmware and u-boot for the R52s.
+Uses the ARM bare metal toolchain to build the TRCH firmware for the Cortex-M4 and u-boot for the Cortex-R52s.
-Uses the Yocto SDK toolchain to build test utilities.
+Uses the Yocto SDK toolchain to build Linux test utilities.
-Uses the host compiler to build QEMU.
+Uses the host compiler to build QEMU and HPSC SDK utilities.
-1. `build-recipe.sh` - used to build individual components; wrapped by other build scripts.
+1. `build-recipe.sh` - build individual component recipes; wrapped by other build scripts.
-1. `run-qemu.sh` - uses the output from the build scripts above to boot QEMU.
+1. `run-qemu.sh` - runs QEMU using the output from the build scripts.

 Scripts must be run from the same directory.
-Most scripts support the `-h` flag to print usage help.
+Use the `-h` flag to print script usage help.

 Build scripts download from the git repositories located at: https://github.com/orgs/ISI-apex/teams/hpsc/repositories